oxylabs/chatgpt-scraper/README.md

 ### JSON output structure

-This is the detailed list of each element taht Chat GPT Web Scraper API parses, including descriptions, data types, and relevant metadata.
+This is the detailed list of each element that ChatGPT Web Scraper API parses, including descriptions, data types, and relevant metadata.

 **Note:** The number of items and fields for a specific result type may vary depending on the submitted prompt.